loftusa/onramp/Server-Administration-Notes.md

   10. And DO update the uid for the user, which should be incremented by one.
   11. Remember to click "Create Object" to save the user record.

+Then: Manually add the same user with the same password on the other cluster, so both clusters have the same list of users.

+### How the remaining steps of login work

+On ubuntu, login is mediated by the "GNU Name Service Switch" (nsswitch) which is responsible for figuring resolving who the username resolves to when you try to log in.
+The `/etc/nsswitch.conf` configuration file has a line `passwd: files systemd sss` which means that usernames and passwords are drawn from (1) first the standard linux files such as `/etc/passwd`, which will have local accounts like `localdavidbau`; (2) then the systemd service which enforces `root` should exist even if not listed in `/etc/passwd`; then (3) the system sercurity services (sss) daemon which knows how to use an LDAP server, and which will resolve ordinary network accounts like `davidbau`.

+In our cluster, The "System Security Services Daemon" SSSD does the work of checking network login; it is configured at `/etc/sssd/sssd.conf`.
+That file tells SSSD how to reach the LDAP server, which is used to check or change the password, and which returns the cluster-wide numeric userid for a username.

+## Topics Needed

+- Ansible scripts and workstation setup.
+    - Where and how to run ansible.  /etc/ansible and the playbooks and the ansible script repo.

+- NFS setup, both client and server
+    - How autofs is set up on the clients
+    - The synology NFS servers and how to administer them remotely.